jitpack/jitpack.io/_index.en.md

 Or you could also run Gradle from the command line with the `--refresh-dependencies` flag.
 See the [Gradle documentation](https://docs.gradle.org/2.5/userguide/dependency_management.html#changing-module-cache-control) for more information on how to configure caching for *changing* dependencies.

-*Note* If using Android Studio, don't forget to press File->Synchronize after updating to a newer snapshot.
+*Note* If using Android Studio, don't forget to press File -> Synchronize after updating to a newer snapshot.

 Also see the [Guide to building](/building) for more details and instructions on building multi-module projects.